desht/ScrollingMenuSign/README.md

 	 3) Compass [/compass] ""
 	-------------------------

+### Output paging

+The output of "/sms list" and "/sms show" could be too large to fit on screen.
+In this case, further pages of output from the last _list_ or _show_ command can be shown with "/sms page _page-num_".

 ### Forcing menu data to be saved

 To force menu data to be written to disk immediately: